LeoMobileDeveloper/ios-developer-tools/README.md

 ## Test

 - [TestFlight](https://developer.apple.com/testflight/) TestFlight makes it easy to invite users to test your apps and collect valuable feedback before releasing your apps on the App Store.
+- [appium](http://appium.io/) Appium is an open source test automation framework for use with native, hybrid and mobile web apps.
+It drives iOS, Android, and Windows apps using the WebDriver protocol.

 ## Reverse engineering